-When your going places travel accessories are essential to make that trip more pleasurable.
-Let’s face it none of us are getting any younger and the last thing anyone wants is to lug around heavy suitcases full of unnecessary items.
+Whether your travelling locally internationally, travel accessories are essential to make that trip more pleasurable, and the last thing anyone wants is to lug around heavy suitcases full of unnecessary items.
 We were once one of those people you see at airports struggling with large suitcases full of what we thought were essential travel items but were in actual fact bags full of items we did not use.

 I have listed a few items here that I know work well and have helped make our trips a rewarding experience and would recommend them to anyone.

-If you like my suggestions of Travel Accessories or have any of your own, please leave a comment as we are always interested in hearing from other travellers and believe that the best way to learn is to share experiences.
+If you like my suggestions of essential travel items or have any of your own, please leave a comment as we are always interested in hearing from other travellers and believe that the best way to learn is to share experiences.

 You may also be interested in: